uhs-robert/color-chameleon.nvim/README.md

 <br>
 <!-- environment-switching:start -->

-Change themes based on any `vim.env` variables.
+Change themes based on any `vim.env` variable.
 These are ENV variables from your OS.
-Use `:ChameleonEnv` to see the ones being used in your current environment:

 ```lua
 require("color-chameleon").setup({